Nathan Green Gordon: World War II

+Gordon received the Medal of Honor in September 1944, and his crew of eight each received the Silver Star.
+He was subsequently promoted to lieutenant, and served in the navy until 1945, when he was released from active duty.

+Post-war

 After the war, Gordon formed a business partnership with his brother, Edward Gordon, Jr., and returned to the practice of law in Morrilton.
 His political career began in 1946, when he was elected Lieutenant Governor of Arkansas under Governor Benjamin Travis Laney.
 He took office in January 1947 and was re-elected to nine more two-year terms, finally leaving office in January 1967.
 During his tenure, he served under four different Governors: Laney (1945–1949), Sid McMath (1949–1953), Francis Cherry (1953–1955), and Orval Faubus (1955–1967).

 Gordon did not seek reelection in 1966, with Maurice L. Britt winning the election against James Pilkinton.

 The Arkansas Aviation Historical Society selected Gordon in 1980 as one of five initial inductees in the Arkansas Aviation Hall of Fame.

-Medal of Honor mission

-On February 15, the Fifth Air Force attacked Kavieng on the island of New Ireland.
-The mission consisted of four squadrons of A-20 Havocs from the 3rd Bombardment Group that attacked shipping in the harbor, and seven squadrons of B-25s from the 38th and 345th Groups that bombed facilities along the harbor front.
-Accurate anti-aircraft fire shot down eight of the low-level strafers.